 Chestnut flour should be kept frozen or refrigerated.
 This way it can be stored for up to six months.

 Chestnut flour has a history.
 Different varieties of chestnuts grow throughout the temperate zone, and many cultures have made use of the nut as a food source.
-In North America, Native Americans made flour from the dried nuts and ate the whole nuts as vegetables.
+In North America, Indigenous peoples made flour from the dried nuts and ate the whole nuts as vegetables.
 However, this was before the chestnut blight almost eradicated the native chestnut.

 In Europe, chestnut flour was generally considered a famine food—a poor person's substitute for wheat flour.
 This was not because of taste (it's delicious) but because chestnut flour contains no gluten, which means it doesn't rise.
 Any bread made with chestnut flour alone will be flat, and apparently, flatbread was under-appreciated in 18th-century Europe.

 Chestnuts are high in carbohydrates, low in fats, and have no cholesterol.
 Try using it in applications, like crepes, polenta, pasta, and pancakes, where you aren't using yeast to have the bread rise.
 It can also be substituted for up to 20 percent of the regular flour in a recipe to add a light sweetness to baked goods, or can be the main feature of many great dishes.